-Green travel: reducing waste and our carbon footprint, is something that we are passionate about.
-Living a minimalist life and backpacking really do compliment one another – in addition to carrying less and realising what little we really do need to live on, those who see more of this earth also sadly see more of the destruction that living a blind life can have on the planet; such as landfills, pollution and litter in our oceans.
+Green travel: reducing waste and our carbon footprint, is something that we all should be passionate about.
+Living a minimalist life and backpacking really do compliment one another – in addition to carrying less and discovering what little we really do need to live on, those who see more of this earth also sadly see more of the destruction that living a blind life can have on the planet; such as landfills, pollution and litter in our oceans.

 1 – Carry A Re-Usable Water Bottle

 Travelling means relying on bottled water a lot of the time when tap water isn’t safe to drink.
 This doesn’t have to mean throwing away lots of bottles however.
 Carrying a reusable bottle means you can fill it up when you can – at hostels, restaurants, etc. and always have clean water with you.
 I LOVE these flexible ones by Vapur which you can store so easily when not in use.

 Tampons can be very expensive and hard to come by when travelling.
 They take a lot of space in backpacks, and of course mean a lot of wastage – especially plastic applicators.
 Reusable cups such as Mooncups and Diva Cups are great in many ways; they have been proven to reduce pain and discomfort, are easier to deal with than tampons, and mean less waste and stress all round.
 Not sure if it is for you?
 Read this bloggers pros and cons and how it changed this blogger life.

 3 – Use Soap Instead Of Shower Gel